Nudge Update from the Trenches

 The history of using mobile phones for text support nudges for students at UW Tacoma seems long to our tech innovators, but in terms of the culture of a college campus, it's been the blink of an eye.
 We recently read that millennials check their phones 40-75 times a day, and they attempt to respond to texts immediately.
-They're also infamous for not checking email.
-Our campus recognized this early on and based on the the Case for Nudge Analytics (Carmean and Mizzi, 2010)i, began searching for ways to reach out via the millennial's omnipresent cellphone.
+They're also infamous for not checking email (~50% never opened), if not from their instructors.
+Our campus recognized this early on, and based on the the Case for Nudge Analytics (Carmean and Mizzi, 2010)i, began searching for ways to reach out via the millennial's omnipresent cellphone.

 In 2012, we found a solution for mobile support nudges via a partnership with a higher education mobile texting platform that keeps students on track by sending them unique, personalized nudges related to their academics, time and stress management, engagement, and information on campus resources for success.

-In 2016-2017, we are serving 488 first year students.
-We typically find that 60-70% of these students will return texts that ask them questions.
+In the 4 years of this First-Year nudging initiative, we typically found that 60-70% of these students will return texts that ask them questions.
 We do allow stopouts, but less than 20% of students choose to stopout.
 Even the majority of participating non-responders (those who choose to receive but don't return texts) respond in year-end surveys that they found the service helpful and that they would recommend it for all new students.

-Our retention of first-year students rose 5.7% for that 2014 entering class (77.4% retained to Fall 2015) and we saw similar results with our 2015 cohort (76.3% retained).
-We continue to work on improving content, support and messaging in our efforts to support students through the first year experience.
+Our retention of first-year students rose 5.7% for that initial 2014 entering class (77.4% retained to Fall 2015) and we saw similar results with our 2015 cohort (76.3% retained).
+After 4 years of nudging, we achieved a 9% climb in FY retention.
+We acknowledge that correlation is not causation, and continue to experiment with a variety of new services for our FY students.
+In the 2018 academic year, we are testing new tools (analytics, nudging in the course, new mobile software) as we work work on improving content, engagment and messaging in support of students through the first year experience.

 Research shows that setting intentions increases the likelihood that people will take action for which they've made a commitment, so our messages often ask students to make commitments to choose a time to study, to seek tutoring, to visit a resource in which they have expressed interest.
 Although our work with first-year students has not moved the dial on retention overall, the qualitative evidence is that students see the campus as a more welcoming, supportive place due to the nudges that pop up on their phone.
 From a student: "IT’S LIKE YOU CAN’T REALLY FAIL, OR IF YOU’RE THINKING OF FAILING, IT HELPS YOU TO CHANGE YOUR THOUGHTS."